C-Vane/pack_project/README.md

 3. Start the development server using `npm run dev`.
 4. Open your browser and navigate to `http://localhost:3000` to access the app.

+### Learnings

+1. I should have used Cloudinary for image uploading instead of the UploadThing package.
+I've used Cloudinary before and it would have made the process easier.

+2. I realized that I don't enjoy working with Next.js as a full-stack framework.
+In the future, I might consider opting for a serverless architecture instead.

+3. I really liked using Vercel and Next.js for deployment.
+The process was smooth and hassle-free.

 ### Conclusion

 This web app aims to provide users with a seamless experience for managing their account information and profile image.
 By leveraging the power of Next.js, TypeScript, and other tools, we can ensure a robust and efficient solution.